automated-bots/GitLab-Bot/README.md

 ## Running

 Assuming you already install the deps (`npm install`).
-Currently the bot is as easy as:
+Currently starting the bot is as easy as:

 ```sh
 npm start